ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/imageassetfield.md

 ##### Constructor

 The `ImageAsset\Value` constructor will initialize a new value object with the value provided.
-It expects an ID of a Content item representing asset and the alternative text.
+It expects an ID of a content item representing asset and the alternative text.

 ``` php
 // Constructor example